nrlab-CRUK/TAP/docs/quickstart.md

 ```

 If this gives an error that 'java' could not be found or reports an older
-version (lower than 17), the location of an appropriate Java installation
+version (lower than 17), you can add Java 17 to your environment on the CI
-can be added to your PATH variable:
+cluster using `spack`:

 ```
-PATH=/home/bioinformatics/software/java/java17/bin:${PATH}
+spack load openjdk@17
 ```

 Nextflow can then be installed as follows: